andrew-mendes/Chillin_Quest/README.md

 [return to top](#table-of-contents) :arrow_up_small:

-## Backend
+## Project Files

-#### application.py
+#### application
-The main application file.
-Handles module imports, flask server and datababase deployment as well as redirects to all the webpages and loading of resources.
+application.&#8203;py - The main application file.
+Handles module imports, flask server and database deployment as well as redirects to all the webpages and loading of resources.

-#### helpers.<area>py
+#### helpers
-Additional support file containing 3 additional functions required for the application to run.
+hellpers.&#8203;py - Additional support file containing 3 additional functions required for the application to run.

-#### chillinquest.<area>db
+#### chillinquest
-The database, containing two tables:
+chillinquest.&#8203;db - The database, containing two tables:
 Users and Quests, where all of the user's information are stored.

+#### .flaskenv
+Configuration file containing the above mentioned environment variables required to run the flask application, set to development as default.
+Should be modified before usage if launching for production.

 [return to top](#table-of-contents) :arrow_up_small: